 Grants & Contracts

 Pre-award and post-award grants and contracts are handled by the Office of Business Affairs.
-Details are available on the Pre-Award and Post-Award pages.
-Follow the navigation links on the right to visit these pages.
 If you have questions about pre-award or post-award grants or contracts, contact Jennifer Caplinger at 706-542-5291.

 There are four categories of employees based on pay type–Academic, Monthly, Salaried and Hourly.
 Academic employees are those appointments on 9-month (academic year) contracts.
 Academic employees on 12-month contracts (fiscal year) are paid as monthly employees.
 Exempt employees are also included in the monthly category.
 Salaried employees are non-exempt employees who are paid on a bi-weekly basis.
 Hourly employees are temporary and student workers.